ava0003/aws_basics_book_rating/README.md

 The source code related to steps 1 to 4 is located in the src and notebooks directories.
 Steps from stage 5 to the end, including screenshots, are available in the doc/screenshots directory.

+All credentials and paths used in config.ini have been removed for security reasons.
+You'll need to configure your own credentials and paths following the instructions provided in the project's documentation.